turingschool/portfolios/students/1810-front/travis-gee/20181108-travis-gee-m1.md

 ## Areas of Emphasis

-My goals for the module were to be compentent and confident enough to able to explain concepts to others as a way of confirming my understanding of the topics covered.
+I did not have active goals for this mod coming in, however looking back I would say that I focused on being compentent and confident enough to able to explain concepts to others as a way of confirming my understanding of the topics covered.

 ## Rubric Scores